 I want us to move from being reactive or having a short-term future outlook to having a long term vision

-The project will work across four lines of enquiry to develop a vision for the future:
+The project will work across four lines of enquiry to develop a vision for the future.
+We will:

-- Develop an understanding of how innovation and technology will shape the delivery of paediatric services - see impact of innovation
+- Develop an understanding of how innovation and technology will impact the delivery of paediatric services in the future - see impact of innovation

-- Propose new models of care that ensure the health needs of children and young people are properly served across the four nations of the UK - see new models of care
+- Develop scenarios for future models of care that ensure the health needs of children and young people are properly served across the four nations of the UK - see new models of care

-- Develop strategies to ensure we continue to attract and retain a child health workforce that is well equipped to provide the best possible services for children and young people - see working lives
+- Develop a vision of future workforce requirements and training to ensure we continue to attract and retain a paediatric workforce that is well equipped to provide the best possible services for children and young people - see working lives

 The College will use the findings and strategies stemming from the project to continue to influence the future shape of paediatric care.
 This will include engagement with governments across the UK and national NHS bodies to ensure that the recommendations we make are adopted.